- What is Special Immigrant Juvenile Status?

 4 Steps in the SIJ Process

-2. Immigration petition is submitted with the state court order and proof of your birthday.
-This has to be submitted and received by USCIS before you turn 21.
+- Immigration Court Petition: Immigration petition (I-360) is submitted with the state court order and proof of your birthday.
+This has to be received by USCIS before you turn 21.

-SCRAPPY TIP: Do not file any applications with immigration if you have ever been arrested or had any contact with law enforcement.
-Talk to an immigration attorney ASAP to determine how this could affect your application.
+SCRAPPY TIP: Talk to an immigration attorney if you have ever been arrested or had contact with law enforcement, because this could affect your application.

 The Law